cjrace/govuk-brand-yml/README.md

 - **`scripts/update-tokens.sh`** - this pulls specifically from
   govuk-frontend's published npm package, so either update or drop it.

-## Keeping this up to date
+## Keeping this repo up to date

 Colours are static, copied from a specific GOV.UK Frontend version, not tracked automatically.
-Run the following to overwrite `_brand.yml`'s palette, and the matching swatches in `index.qmd`'s showcase, with the latest release's tokens.
-Then review changes in Git before committing.
+I run the following to overwrite `_brand.yml`'s palette, and the matching swatches in `index.qmd`'s showcase.

 ```bash
 scripts/update-tokens.sh